 Quality of Care

-The facility was frequently described as clean and well-maintained, contributing to a positive atmosphere.
+The facility was generally noted for being clean and well-maintained, contributing to a positive atmosphere.

 MM